 Mini-ITX: 6.7 x 6.7 (inches)

 If your only requirement for choosing the motherboard is to select the most compact one, you can go with the mini ITX one.
 At the same time, you have to understand that it will limit slots and hardware integration ports to provide you with a small size.
 You can go through the rest of the comparison to understand its limitations.

 The present-day games, however, require only 16 GB RAM.
-That is why; you have plenty of leeway as well.
-If you plan on using the CPU for a long time, however, you might outgrow the slots in the mini ITX.
+That is why; you have plenty of leeways as well.
+If you plan on using the CPU for a long time, however, you might outgrow the slots in the mini ITX motherboard.
 That is why; you have to decide whether 16 GB of leeway when it comes to RAM slot is enough for you or whether you want to go for the maximum number of RAM slots in the motherboard.
 Depending on this, you can take your pick.

 And much more

-Another factor which works against Mini ITX here is that the slot is placed often on the edge of the board.
+One of the motherboard form factors that work against Mini ITX here is that the slot is placed often on the edge of the board.
 That is why, if there is little space for the motherboard, you might not be able to install a heavy-duty graphics card.
 Once you keep this in mind, it is always better to go for micro ATX motherboards as they offer more PCIe slots.

-Of course, when you’re comparing micro ATX with mini ITX, you have to also take into account the budget.
+Of course, when you’re comparing micro ATX motherboards with mini ITX, you have to also take into account the budget.
 The general perception might be that since the mini ITX motherboards are smaller, there will be more affordable.
 However, you’re wrong here.
-The Micro ATX keyboards are the most affordable.
+The Micro ATX motherboard is the most affordable.
 It is because they are in higher demand, and therefore, companies have been able to drive down the cost and scale of the volumes.
 You need to ensure, however, that the quality of components is up to the mark when choosing the Micro ATX motherboards.